COM6012/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 Accumulators are variables that are only “added” to through an associative and commutative operation and can therefore be efficiently supported in parallel.
 They can be used to implement counters (as in `MapReduce`) or sums.

 An accumulator is created from an initial value `v` by calling `SparkContext.accumulator(v)` Cluster tasks can then add to it using the `add` method.
 However, they cannot read its value.
-Only the dirver program can read the accumulator's value using its `value` method.
+Only the driver program can read the accumulator's value using its `value` method.

 ```python
 accum = sc.accumulator(0)